 Needless to say, this adds pressure to IT and cybersecurity teams.

 How can they get more visibility into their environments to keep their organizations protected?

 Understanding what’s happening at all times with every asset is foundational.
 A comprehensive asset inventory ensures IT and cybersecurity professionals know what they have to make smart decisions.
 It helps them have more visibility, strengthening their overall security program.

-These platforms track all devices, cloud services, software, and users no matter where they’re located, or their uptime or power state.
+These solutions track all devices, cloud services, software, and users no matter where they’re located, or their uptime or power state.
 They do this by leveraging existing data continuously in real time.
-The best cybersecurity asset management platforms provide an always up-to-date inventory, so IT and cybersecurity professionals can see where these security gaps are and initiate automatic responses when an asset or user deviates from policies.
+The best cybersecurity asset management solutions provide an always up-to-date inventory, so IT and cybersecurity professionals can see where these security gaps are and initiate automatic responses when an asset or user deviates from policies.